nashville-software-school/client-side-mastery/book-3-the-neophyte/chapters/DAILY_JOURNAL_MODULAR.md

 ## Single Responsbility Modules

-Create three new files in your `scripts` directory.
+Create three new files in your `src/scripts` directory.

 1. `data.js` - Move the code that deals with getting the data into this file.
 1. `entriesDOM.js` - Move the code that is responsible for modifying the DOM into this file.